shota-yasunaga/wandercatch/README.md

 - getFreqValues

   DEVELOPPING...
 - interpolate_loop.m

+  1. Remove bad epochs --> Remove bad channels, both using voltage threshold.
+For bad epochs, I also have threshold for number of bad channels.
+If an epoch has more than threshold bas channels, the script reject that epoch.
-  interpolate removed channels --> average reference --> remove the channels again
+  2. interpolate removed channels --> average reference --> remove the channels again

 - label_epoch.m